WellthCare

-During a national emergency or pandemic, healthcare benefits operate under a mix of existing plan structures, temporary government waivers, and emergency regulations designed to ensure continuity of care.
-Understanding how these systems interact is critical for employers, HR leaders, and employees alike.
-Let’s break down the key mechanisms at play, from ERISA protections to telehealth expansions, and how innovations like the WellthCare ecosystem are uniquely positioned to address the gaps these crises expose.
+When a national emergency or pandemic hits, healthcare benefits don't just freeze.
+They operate under a mix of existing plan rules, temporary government waivers, and emergency regulations that try to keep care going.
+Employers, HR leaders, and employees need to understand how all these pieces fit together—from ERISA protections to telehealth expansions, and how tools like the WellthCare ecosystem address the gaps that crises expose.

-Most employer-sponsored health plans are governed by the Employee Retirement Income Security Act (ERISA).
-During a declared national emergency, ERISA does not automatically suspend plan terms.
-However, the Department of Labor (DOL) and the Internal Revenue Service (IRS) typically issue disaster relief notices that grant plan sponsors flexibility.
-Common relief measures include:
+Most employer-sponsored health plans fall under ERISA.
+A national emergency doesn't automatically suspend plan terms.
+But the Department of Labor and IRS usually issue disaster relief notices that give plan sponsors some flexibility.
+Typical relief measures include:

 • Extended deadlines for COBRA elections, premium payments, and benefit claims